 In this article, we explain some of the key factors for avoiding project failure and / or analyzing a failure.
-These factors include:
+You will learn more about:

-As a PMO, you’ve surely given some thought to this topic.
+As a PMO (project management office), you’ve surely given some thought to this topic.
 However, have you clearly defined what exactly constitutes a failure?